Tedburn St Mary

 see Circuit Preaching Plan

-The service is held at 11 am most weeks, but we open at 10am for Alternative Worship service on the 2nd Sunday of each month.
-This service often uses Messy Church resources, and is good for those who find a ‘conventional’ service not to their liking.
+The service is held at 10.30 am, but we open at 10am for Alternative Worship service on the 2nd Sunday of each month.
+This service often uses Messy Church style resources, and is good for those who find a ‘conventional’ service not to their liking.

 The village of Tedburn St Mary lies seven miles west of Exeter and has no obvious centre but, set beside the school, the Methodist Church certainly feels itself to be at the heart of the community.